awsdocs/iam-user-guide/doc_source/example_sts_Scenario_ConstructFederatedUrl_section.md

 # Construct a URL with AWS STS for federated users using an AWS SDK<a name="example_sts_Scenario_ConstructFederatedUrl_section"></a>

-The following code example shows how to construct a URL with AWS STS to give federated users limited access to the AWS Management Console\.
+The following code example shows how to:
++ Create an IAM role that grants read\-only access to the current account's Amazon S3 resources\.
++ Get a security token from the AWS federation endpoint\.
++ Construct a URL that can be used to access the console with federated credentials\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.